 Rapporteur’ summary

+7 companies agree.
+Four companies think it could be good to have parameters with different update frequency in different SIBs and more information form RAN1 is needed.

+Proposal 5 [7/4]: Common TA parameters are signalled in the same SIB as the satellite ephemeris.

 RAN1 has agreed “A single validity duration for both serving satellite ephemeris and common TA related parameters is defined at least if serving satellite ephemeris and common TA parameters are signalled in the same SIB message.
 In document [4], it is proposed to have two separate validity timers considering that the satellite ephemeris information may also be used for other purposes than initial access or connected mode , e.g. for location based cell (re)selection.